The Carbon Trust has offered carbon neutral verification since 2012.

 PAS 2060 is the internationally recognised specification for carbon neutrality published by BSI.
 It sets out the requirements for quantifying, reducing and offsetting greenhouse gas (GHG) emissions for organisations and products.

-In order to achieve the verification, a company must:
+In order to achieve the verification, a company must have: